tugrulelmas/AbiokaApi/README.md

 # AbiokaApi

-I've written this project after almost 8 years passed with development.
+This is a boilerplate framework helps you build fast, robust, and modern web application.
 S.O.L.I.D principles are applied in this project.
+It implements NLayer Architecture (Domain, Application, Infrastructure and UI Layers) and also provides a good infrastructure to implement best practices such as Aspect Oriented Programming, Dependency Injection.

 * [Installation](#installation)
 * [License](#license)